tjbalzer/clab-labs/README.md

 My Containerlab Labs

 >[!NOTE]
-> Cisco IOL does not support the interface track command.
-Therefor HSRP in the IOL based clab-cdalab is not working properly.
+> Cisco IOL does not support the interface track command, hence HSRP in the IOL based clab-cdalab is not working properly.
-> Cisco IOSvL2 supports the track command and is used in cda-lab-viosl2.
-HSRP works as expected.
+> Cisco IOSvL2 supports the track command and is used in cda-lab-viosl2, so HSRP works as expected.